Course Load Requirements

 - have NOT already written the final exam

-If you are approved for a SD, an alternative exam time will be scheduled.
+If you are approved for an SD, an alternative exam time will be scheduled.

-- SD make-up exams are normally written in late July or Early August.
-If you plan on writing the exam, you must submit an application to Enrolment Services prior to June.
+- SD make up exams are normally written in late July or early August.
+If you plan on writing the exam, you must submit an application to Enrolment Services before June.

 Please note that if you write an exam while you are sick or under stress due to an emergency, the grade obtained for the exam will stand.
 There is no recourse for this situation.